-It is important to emphasize that the result of DEoptim is a random variable, i.e., different results may be obtained when the algorithm is run repeatedly with the same settings.
+It is important to emphasize that the result of DEoptim is a random variable, i.e., different results will obtain when the algorithm is run repeatedly with the same settings.
 Hence, the user should set the random seed if they want to reproduce the results, e.g., by setting set.seed(1234) before the call of DEoptim.

 DEoptim relies on repeated evaluation of the objective function in order to move the population toward a global minimum.
-Users interested in making DEoptim run as fast as possible should consider using the package in parallel mode (so that all CPU's available are used), and also ensure that evaluation of the objective function is as efficient as possible (e.g. by using vectorization in pure R code, or writing parts of the objective function in a lower-level language like C or Fortran).
+Users interested in making DEoptim run as fast as possible should ensure that evaluation of the objective function is as efficient as possible.
+Using pure R code, this may often be accomplished using vectorization.
+Writing parts of the objective function in a lower-level language like C or Fortran may also increase speed.

-Further details and examples of the R package DEoptim can be found in Mullen et al. (2011) and Ardia et al. (2011a, 2011b) or look at the package's vignette by typing vignette("DEoptim").
-Also, an illustration of the package usage for a high-dimensional non-linear portfolio optimization problem is available by typing vignette("DEoptimPortfolioOptimization").
+Further details and examples of the R package DEoptim can be found in Mullen et al. (2009) and Ardia et al. (2010).

 Please cite the package in publications.
-Use citation("DEoptim").